Uma Ramanan

-Uma Ramanan is an Indian playback singer, singing predominantly in Tamil.
-She is also a Live stage performer who has performed for more than 6,000 concerts spanning 35 years.
-She hails from Tamil Nadu state of India.
+Uma Ramanan (1954/1955 – 1 May 2024) was an Indian playback singer, predominantly in the Tamil language.
+She was also a live stage performer who appeared in more than 6,000 concerts spanning 35 years.
+Ramanan came from the Tamil Nadu state of India.

 Personal life and background

-While at studies, Uma had gone through her classical music training under Pazhani Vijayalakshmi.
+Whilst studying, Ramanan went through classical music training under Pazhani Vijayalakshmi.
 She participated in many inter-collegiate competitions and won several rewards and accolades.
-Later, she met A. V. Ramanan, a Television host, performer and actor, who was on the look out for fresh voices for his stage concerts.
+Later, she met A. V. Ramanan, a television host, performer and actor, who was on the look out for fresh voices for his stage concerts.
 From then, Uma and Ramanan became duo stage performers.

-They are married and have a son who also is a budding musician.
-She also is a dancer trained under Padma Subrahmanyam.
+Uma Ramanan was also a dancer trained under Padma Subrahmanyam.
+She died in Chennai on 1 May 2024, at the age of 72.

 Career

 Playback singing

 During Uma's engagement with Ramanan's stage shows, noted producer — cameraman, Janakiraman offered both of them a duet in his 1976 released Hindi film Play Boy.
 The same pair got an offer to sing for the Tamil film Shri Krishna Leela in 1977 directed by A. P. Nagarajan and one of the last assignments of composer S. V. Venkatraman.
 In 1980, she sang for the A. V. Ramanan composed film Neerottam.
 However, it was "Poongathave Thaal Thirava" song for the film Nizhalgal released in the same year and composed by Ilayaraja that brought her to the front running singers list.
 It gave her a big career break and she went on to record more than 100 songs with Ilayaraja alone.
 She has also sung for other music directors namely Vidyasagar, Deva and Mani Sharma.